XPerianer/CRM20_How_does_software_break/data/README.md

 Do not wonder, I reused the virtual environment of flask for the jinja calls as well, as their dependencies are very similar.

+Important to generate own datasets with mutester is to install a virtual environment that has all necessary dependencies installed, and also a slightly modified version of mutester.

+You can find details in this [Dockerfile](https://github.com/XPerianer/CRM2020/blob/master/Dockerfile) from the other repo.
+That contains the calls needed to generate the flask dataset.
+Besides slight differences in installing the test dependencies, the other projects work the same.